TEACHED A Series of Short Films

 TEACHED is an award-winning series of short films that candidly examine systemic racism in the United States with a particular focus on the experiences of youth of color, especially African American boys.

 The TEACHED films provide powerful conversation starters around issues of education, equality, and race.
-We encourage you to organize watch parties of the films using these free resources:
+We encourage you to organize interactive screenings and online watch parties of the films using our free resources:

 - TEACHED Artwork & Film Stills

 To organize an in-person screening and/or book Film Director & Producer